 A positive working capital figure is obviously desirable, as it indicates your small business has more assets than it does liabilities.
 A negative working capital figure can indicate a company will have trouble paying off short-term debt and may not have enough revenue and other assets to continue operations in the future.
 However, it’s also important to not have too much working capital on hand, as it indicates a company isn’t investing or otherwise effectively using its excess assets.
 The working capital ratio, determined by dividing current assets by current liabilities, should generally be between 1.2 and 2.

-It’s worth noting that specific industry and individual business finance and payment practices can all have an effect on working capital needs.
+It’s worth noting that specific industry and individual business finance and payment practices can all have an effect on financial needs.
 As Accounting Coach said, a business focused on sales to individual customers at the time of purchase can usually function with less working capital than a company that doesn’t expect payment for 60 days and has to pay suppliers within 30.
 There are plenty of other factors, like specific accounting principles and strategies, which can have an influence as well.

 How does working capital help my business?